Christopheremorgan/CreditRiskAnalysis/README.md

 # CreditRiskAnalysis

 ## Overview of the analysis:
-Leverage multiple methodologies and techniques to predict credit risk using a credit dataset from the peer-to-peer lending services company, LendingClub.
+Multiple methodologies and techniques are leveraged to predict credit risk using a dataset from LendingClub, which is a peer-to-peer lending services company.

-Credit risk is an inherently unbalanced classification problem where good loans signficantly outnumber risky loans.
-Python imbalanced-learn and scikit-learn libraries were used to build and evaluate models using resampling algorithms including RandomOverSampler, SMOTE, ClusterCentroids, and SMOTEENN.
+As credit risk is an  unbalanced classification problem where good loans signficantly outnumber risky loans, Python imbalanced-learn and scikit-learn libraries are used to build and evaluate models.
+Resampling algrotihms include RandomOverSampler, SMOTE, ClusterCentroids, and SMOTEENN.

-To reduce bias, the BalancedRandomForestClassifier and EasyEnsembleClassifier machine learning models were used to predict credit risk.
-The models are compared the performance of each are evaluated.
+To reduce bias, the BalancedRandomForestClassifier and EasyEnsembleClassifier machine learning models are also used to predict credit risk.
+The performance of each model is compared and evaluated.

 ## Results:
-Below we compare the balanced accuracy scores and the precision and recall scores of all six machine learning models.
-Use screenshots of your outputs to support your results.
+Below we compare the balanced accuracy scores and the precision and recall scores of all six machine learning models and include images of their confusion matrix and imbalanced classification report.

 ### Naive Random Oversampling
 - balanced accuracy score: 0.65